 Investments in renewables are the foundation for a transition to clean energy and can be a key part of broad-based decarbonization strategies that enable developing countries to tap significant co-benefits.
-This includes major gains on pollution and associated health benefits, which improve quality of life and boost productivity, contributing to improved competitiveness that could permeate throughout the economy.
-When combined with a push to enhance digitalization across sectors, there are great possibilities for more inclusive, resilient, and sustainable forms of economic growth (see, for example, Ingram et. al, 2022; Stern and Romani, 2023).
-Intersections with active labor market policies are crucial in order to ensure climate-friendly innovation, job creation, successful transitions for young men and women entering the workforce, and to promote opportunities to reduce occupational sex segregation as countries undergo structural transformation (Bhattacharya et al., 2021; Brixi et al., 2022; Lankes et al., 2022; Pearl-Martinez, 2014).
+This includes major gains in pollution reduction and associated health benefits, which improve quality of life and boost productivity, contributing to improved competitiveness that could permeate throughout the economy.
+When combined with a push to enhance digitalization across sectors, there are great possibilities for more inclusive, resilient, and sustainable forms of economic growth.
+Intersections with active labor market policies are crucial in order to ensure climate friendly innovation, job creation, and successful transitions for young people entering the workforce and to promote opportunities to reduce occupational sex segregation as countries undergo structural transformation (Bhattacharya et al., 2021; Brixi et al., 2022; Lankes et al., 2022; Pearl-Martinez, 2014).

-Positive returns to adaptation and resilience
+Positive Returns to Adaptation and Resilience